Persephone, the robot guide, leads visitors in a Greek cave

 “It is something unprecedented for them, to have the ability to interact with their robot by asking it questions and the robot answering them,” he said.
 “Many foreign visitors couldn’t believe Greece had the capacity to build a robot and use it as a guide in the cave.”

 The robot moves along a walkway, passing through an ornate landscape of stalactites and stalagmites.
-These varied formations can reach 15 meters (50 feet) tall and are seen throughout the cave's nearly 1 kilometer (1.6-mile) walkway, which is accessible to people with limited mobility.
+These varied formations can reach 50 feet tall and are seen throughout the cave’s nearly 1.6-mile walkway, which is accessible to people with limited mobility.

 “This cave is one of the most beautiful, not only in Greece but in Europe, as well,” says Kartalis.
 “It has stalactites and stalagmites in many shapes and colors, even red.”